nicksolony/daily_scores/README.md

 # DailyScores

-CLI Data Gem Portfolio Project - Check daily scores across leagues and display game details
+CLI Data Gem Portfolio Project - Check daily scores across leagues and display game scores

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/daily_scores`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+This application scrapes data from https://www.scorespro.com/ and presents list of available countries.
+Upon country selection you can see a list of leagues played in that country and check scores for the specific league.

 ## Installation